Michaelangel007/rf_guide/introduction.md

 * Movement speed and Damage may be too slow and low respectively for those that prefer a Zoom Zoom play style
 * End-game damage falls off hard and needs considerable investment
+* Ranger and Shadow will waste value skill points in the Skill Tree navigating to essential nodes

 ---